 Headspace For Kids

 A meditation app might sound like some Eat, Pray, Love BS, but research shows it’s an incredibly powerful tool for reducing stress, anxiety, and insomnia, and there’s nothing ridiculous about a mentally mindful, calm kid.
 Headspace now offers kiddie editions of its popular breathing and visualization exercises.
-There’s an entire sleep section of sleep meditations, soundtracks, and white noise.
+There’s an entire sleep section with kids sleep meditations, soundtracks, and white noise.
 Customized for kids five and under, six-to-eight, and nine-to-12, former Buddhist monk and professional calm person Andy Puddicombe will talk some sense into your preschooler.